qooxdoo/documentation/communication/rpc.md

 A new transport-agnostic implementation that will implement the complete feature-set of JSON-RPC is
-[being developed](https://github.com/qooxdoo/incubator.qx.io.jsonrpc) and will be available in an upcoming 6.\* release.
+[being developed](https://github.com/qooxdoo/incubator.qx.io.jsonrpc) and will be available in Qooxdoo version 7.

 ## Making remote calls